segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/redshift-setup.md

 ---
 title: Redshift Reverse ETL Setup
 beta: true
+redirect_from:
+  - '/reverse-etl/redshift-setup/'
 ---

 Set up Redshift as your Reverse ETL source.
-You can also choose to set up Reverse ETL with [these sources](link_to_catalog).

 To set up Redshift with Reverse ETL:
 1. Log in to Redshift and select the Redshift cluster you want to connect with Reverse ETL.